zhendrikse/physics-in-python/README.md

 ### Electric field of point charge]

 This code visualizes the electric field around a dipole.
-You may zoom in at any point by click the mouse.
+You may zoom in at any point by clicking your mouse.

 <a href="https://glowscript.org/#/user/zeger.hendrikse/folder/Electromagnetism/program/Pointchargefield">
   <img alt="Electric field of point charge" width="50%" height="50%" src="./src/demos/images/point_charge.png"/>